 isinstance()tests and they are widely used in programs.
 Only limited support for structural

-- Many programmers are already familiar with nominal subtyping and it has been successfully used in languages such as Java, C++ and C#.
-Only few languages use structural subtyping.
+- Many programmers are already familiar with static, nominal subtyping and it has been successfully used in languages such as Java, C++ and C#.
+Fewer languages use structural subtyping.

 However, structural subtyping can also be useful.
 For example, a “public API” may be more flexible if it is typed with protocols.
 Also, using protocol types removes the necessity to explicitly declare implementations of ABCs.
 As a rule of thumb, we recommend using nominal classes where possible, and protocols where necessary.
 For more details about protocol types and structural subtyping see Protocols and structural subtyping and PEP 544.

 I like Python and I have no need for static typing¶